 If you have the standard immobilizer rather than the security alarm system with the microwave sensor (it’s located under the armrest tray), you probably don’t have a hood latch switch, unless you have a European car (it’s called a bonnet switch there), so you are able to leave the hood open when trickle charging using battery clamps and/or simply leave the vehicle for 2 or 3 months without even worrying about charging the battery.
 I notice I have a harness going to my hood latch switch, but nothing is plugged into it, unlike the diagram below.

-I’m told any number of things can interact with the microwave sensor, including a phone stored in (or setting on) that armrest tray, windows open, hood unlatched, a moth flying around in the car, and even an overhead ceiling fan can keep the security system from going into long-term sleep mode, resulting in a significant current draw which could result in a dead battery within a couple of weeks.
+I’m told any number of things can interact with the security alarm system’s microwave sensor, including a phone stored in (or setting on) that armrest tray, windows open, hood unlatched, a moth flying around in the car, and even an overhead ceiling fan can keep the security system from going into long-term sleep mode, resulting in a significant current draw which could result in a dead battery within a couple of weeks.